WHAT IS A WORK ACCIDENT?

 6. OTHER FACTORS: Hereditary

-Acceptable Risk : Reduced risk to a level that the organization can tolerate in accordance with legal requirements and its own OHS policy.
+Acceptable Risk: Risk reduced to the level that the organization can tolerate in accordance with its legal obligations and its own OHS policy.

-Examination: A systematic, independent and documented process for obtaining and objectively evaluating "audit evidence" to determine the degree to which "audit criteria" are met.
+Examination: The systematic, independent and documented process for obtaining and objectively evaluating “audit evidence” to determine the degree to which “audit criteria” are met.

-Danger : A source, situation, or action that could result in injury or ill-health, or a combination of these.
+Danger : A source, situation or process that may cause injury or ill health to people or a combination of these.

-Occupational Health and Safety Management System: Part of the entire organization's management system used to develop and implement the organization's OH&S policy and manage OH&S risks.
+Occupational Health and Safety Management System: Part of the overall organization's management system used to develop and implement the organization's OSH policy and manage OSH risks.

-HOW IS THE OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEM ESTABLISHED?
+HOW TO ESTABLISH AN OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEM?

-1. PLANNING PHASE: All goals and objectives of the organization are determined, implementation methods are developed.
+1. PLANNING PHASE: All goals and objectives of the organization are determined and implementation methods are developed.

-2. ACTIVITY PHASE: The plan is implemented and the agreed measures are taken in line with the objectives of the organization.
+2. ACTIVITY PHASE: The plan is implemented and agreed upon measures are taken in line with the organization's objectives.

-3. EVALUATION PHASE: The activities within the plan are checked for effectiveness and adequacy, and the results are compared with the plan.
+3. EVALUATION PHASE: Activities within the plan are checked for effectiveness and adequacy, and the results are compared with the plan.

-4. CORRECTIVE ACTION PHASE: Identified deficiencies are eliminated, the plan can be revised according to changing conditions, and the procedures are restructured as necessary.
+4. CORRECTIVE ACTION PHASE: Identified deficiencies are eliminated, the plan may be revised according to changing conditions, and procedures are restructured as necessary.

-WHAT ARE THE OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEM REQUIREMENTS?
+WHAT ARE THE OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEM CONDITIONS?

 1. GENERAL CONDITIONS